Washington County Parks

 Located just 25 miles southwest of Portland, at the base of Oregon's beautiful coastal range, Hagg Lake offers visitors the best of outdoor recreational activities.
-Owned by the U.S. Bureau of Reclamation and maintained and operated by Washington County Parks, the park features numerous day use areas, two boat launching facilities, a fully stocked lake for fishing, more than 15 miles of hiking trails, reservable picnic shelters, 18 hole disc golf course and 165 ft fishing pier.
+Owned by the U.S. Bureau of Reclamation and maintained and operated by Washington County Parks, the park features numerous day use areas, two boat launching facilities, a fully stocked lake for fishing, more than 14 miles of hiking trails, reservable picnic shelters, 18 hole disc golf course and a 230- foot long ADA accessible fishing pier at the north end of C-Ramp Recreation Area is ideally suited for seasonal fishing.
+While the water level can fluctuate from year to year, and season to season, fishing from the pier can usually be done between March through August.
+The pier provides excellent views of the park year-round and is a great location for wildlife and nature photographers.
 Since the creation of Henry Hagg Lake in the mid-1970s, Washington County, the Bureau of Reclamation have shared a commitment to make the park user-friendly to every visitor.
 The physical address of the Park is 50250 SW Scoggins Valley Road, Gaston, OR 97119.

 Eagle Landing is a small half-acre parcel on the banks of the Tualatin River located just off of Rainbow Lane near Groner Elementary School.
 This Park was established through a government/private partnership involving a local Boy Scout Eagle Badge project.
 As part of the project requirements, the local Scout Troop 874 maintains the Park in perpetuity.
 In honor of the Eagle Scout project accomplishment, the Washington County Board of Commissioners named the Park “Eagle Landing.”

 The amenities in the Park include a 12-vehicle gravel parking lot, a connecting gravel pathway, a trash receptacle, picnic table, and signage board with posted Park rules & regulations.
-The terminus of the pathway is on the east bank of the Tualatin River where there is a steel staircase to provide non-motorized boat access to and from the River.
+The terminus of the pathway is on the east bank of the Tualatin River.
 The Park is open seven days a week year round.